 \section{Analysis}

 To quantify the performance of background discrimination, we design a series of selection criteria to evaluate the detection efficiency of \PD and the corresponding background rate based on the simulation data sample.
 According to the physics mechanisms introduced in the last section, the key part of the selections is based on the triple coincidence signature in hit time spectrum.
-Many beneficial works to search for the proton decay with a LS detector have been done by LENA and KamLAND groups \cite{LENA,KamLAND}.
-However, in this paper, we want to state that the situation in JUNO is more challenging because of the much larger detector mass.
-Concerning the proton exposure in ten years, the detected number of \AN would be about 20 times of that of the KamLAND experiment.
-Therefore, more stringent selection criteria have to be defined to suppress background to a sufficiently low level, at least that of KamLAND.
+Many beneficial works to search for proton decay with a LS detector have been discussed by the LENA group and carried out by the KamLAND collaboration \cite{LENA,KamLAND}.
+However, the situation in JUNO is more challenging because of the much larger detector mass compared to KamLAND.
+Due to the relative masses, in ten years, the detected number of \AN would be about 20 times of that of the KamLAND experiment.
+Therefore, more stringent selection criteria have to be defined to suppress background to a level at least as low as that of KamLAND.
 Besides the common cuts on energy, position and temporal features, additional criteria have to be explored.
-Based on the expected configurations of JUNO detector, a possible way is additionally provided to distinguish the \PD by using the delayed signals, including the Michel electron and neutron capture gammas.
+For the JUNO detector, a possible way to additionally distinguish the \PD is by using the delayed signals, including the Michel electron and neutron capture gammas.